Guilt-free New Year’s resolutions

 Band together

 Even if your companions have completely different goals, things just seem to go better when you have a group to share and celebrate with.
 Don’t know where to start?
-Try these New Year’s resolution ideas for groups or check out sites like Oneword365.com, where people choose a single word to inspire their daily choices throughout the year and then share their stories.
+Try making New Year’s resolutions with friends or check out sites like Oneword365.com, where people choose a single word to inspire their daily choices throughout the year and then share their stories.

 Accept yourself